 Hospitality and Luxury

 Hospitality and luxury are integral to any modern economy.
 They are sectors which consumers and media around the world talk about and engage with.
 But these sectors are more than just handbags and hotel rooms.
 The reality is that that they comprise a range of sub-sectors and, along with them, specific target audiences.
-Hospitality and luxury mean different things to different people, and they experience them differently too.
+Hospitality and luxury mean different things to different people, and people experience them differently too.
 In such areas where audience perception is varied and subjective, communicating effectively is crucial.

 We understand the complexities of such businesses, and how to communicate their stories to the public and media to generate excitement and articulate the true value of their brands.

 We put an emphasis on the need to be nimble, responsive, and completely focused on delivering the right outcomes for our clients.
 Our achievements and long-standing relationships with companies in the hospitality and luxury sector positions Sapience as one of the UK’s leading public relations firms.

 Our team brings deep experience of strategic planning, event management, messaging, advocacy, media counsel and the full suite of content creation from social media posts, blogs, speeches and video to by-lines and press releases.
 We deliver this content to targeted audiences through paid, earned, shared and owned media channels.

-Our dedicated team of hospitality and luxury PR specialists will work with you to develop a strategy that communicates your unique story, building profile and awareness in thoughtful and impactful ways.
+Our dedicated team of hospitality and luxury marcomms specialists will work with you to develop a strategy that communicates your unique story, building profile and awareness in thoughtful and impactful ways.